 To start, you're going to activate Scroll Versions in a space.
 Before you activate Scroll Versions, make sure you start in a space where you already have at least one page created – you'll use this later.
 Scroll Versions is activated by creating your first version.

 A space version is a collection of page changes within a space.
-You can create multiple space versions – one after the other – meaning, you can modify pages in one version without changing content in previous versions .
-Learn more about versions in: Intro to Version Management
+You can create multiple space versions – one after the other – meaning, you can modify pages in one version without changing content in previous versions.
+To learn more about managing versions, see Intro to Version Management.

 The first version is your baseline version, meaning all further versions are going to be based on this version and inherit content from it.